soo-h/DASweepDetect/README.md

 ### <2>Configuration file format description

-Configuration files can be found in the example/simu_config folder, which contains five types of configuration files: hard sweep; hard linkage sweep; soft sweep; soft linkage sweep and neutral.
+The configuration demo files can be found in the example/simu_config folder, which contains five types of configuration files: hard sweep; hard linkage sweep; soft sweep; soft linkage sweep and neutral.
 Each type of configuration file corresponds to one configuration file.
 Configuration parameters to consider include:

 - rep：Simulation times (Default is 2500, which means 2500 simulations are performed and 2500 sets of selective sweep simulation data are generated)
-- hap：Chromosome numbers contained in the population genome (Default is 100)
+- hap：The size of each simulated sample (Default is 100, which means 50 diploid individuals)
 - len：Length of chromosome fragments (Default is 100kbp, maximum length of discoal software is 220kbp, if you need to simulate longer fragments, you need to recompile discoal software.
 See 3.1)
 - Pt：The value range of mutation rate, consisting of upper and lower limit values, needs to be provided by the user.
 - Pr：The value range of recombination rate, consisting of upper and lower limit values, needs to be provided by the user.
 - Pu：The value of  the selection end time and sampling time (Default is 0.0005982817348574893 0).
 - Pa：The value range of coefficience of selection , consisting of upper and lower limit values, needs to be provided by the user.
 - Px：The region where the selective site occurs (default is 0.475 0.525, that is, the selected site is within 0.475 to 0.525 of the fragment)
-- Pxx：Use this paramater when the selected sites are not contiguous.
-(Default is  (0-0.475 0.525-1)).
+- Pxx：Use this parameter to specify the occurrence location of the selection when the selective site occurs region consist of  discontinuous intervals.
+(Default is (0-0.475 0.525-1), which means selective site occurs in 0-0.475 or 0.525-1).
 - en：Demographic parameters need to be provided by the user.
 The format is **en t 0 N~~t~~/N~~a~~**, where **t** represents the backward tracing time, **N~~t~~** represents the group size at time **t**, and **N~~a~~** represents the group size at the current time.
 By using multiple en parameters, the representation of group history (N varying with t) can be achieved.

-The first column of the configuration file represents the parameters used, and the subsequent columns represent the parameter values.
+The first column of the configuration file represents the used parameters , and the subsequent columns represent the parameter values.
 Columns are separated by spaces or tabs.
 For the **en** parameter, since there are often multiple values, each en parameter is arranged on a separate line.

-**The mutation rate ,recombination rate, selection strength, demographic must be provided by the user, and the rest of the parameters we recommend using the default values.
+**For a specific population (breed/species), the mutation rate, recombination rate, selection strength, demographic history must be provided by the user, and the rest of the parameters we recommend using the default values.
 How to set the four required parameters see：**

 **DASweepDetect/Parameter_Inference.md at main · soo-h/DASweepDetect (github.com)](https://github.com/soo-h/DASweepDetect/blob/main/Parameter_Inference.md)**

-## Simulation data feature engineering
+## Step2.Feature engineering for simulated dataset

 Use `calc_domain`  to convert simulated data into feature matrix.